 Explores factors that make life worth living and the human strengths that enable individuals to confront challenges, appreciate others, and regard daily experiences as meaningful.
 Provides a distinct contrast to the negative focus of the disease-model approach that traditionally dominated much of the discipline.
-The focus will be on current issues in positive psychology, including defining happiness and the nature of the good life, subjective well-being, human strengths and virtues, finding meaning, emotions, flow, and optimism.

-Prerequisite: PSY 1000, 2100 and 2200.
+The focus will be on current issues in positive psychology, including defi happiness and the nature of the good life, subjective well-being, human strengths and virtues, finding meaning, emotions, flow, and opHTMism.
+Prerequisite: PSY 1000, 2100 and 2200. determination and authenticity; integration, choice and responsibility; the dynamics of feelings; defensive processes; dreams; meditation; changing unwanted behavior; and living-in relationship.